-Calculating exchange rates is easy.
+Calculating your travel money conversion from exchange rates is easy.
 Let’s say that the GBP to EUR exchange rate is 1.1149 and you have £100 and would like to buy euros.
 To find out how many euros you’ll receive, just multiply the £100 by 1.1149.
 So in this example, you would get €111.49 for your £100.

 Why do exchange rates change?